-We have developed a comprehensive model for a GD in dc, rf and pulsed operation mode.
-This model is a hybrid model, composed of several Monte Carlo, fluid and collisional-radiative models.
+We have developed comprehensive models for a glow discharge in dc, rf and pulsed operation mode.
+These models are hybrid models, composed of several Monte Carlo, fluid and collisional-radiative models.
 Furthermore, we also developed fluid dynamics models for laser ablation, focussing on laser-solid interaction, plume expansion and plasma formation, as well as the gas dynamics in a laser ablation cell.
-Currently, we are not working on this topic anymore, but more information about this can be found here.
+Finally, we developed fluid dynamics models for sample introduction into the ICP, including evaporation, ionisation and excitation.